-The Wake Bus Plan capital program includes a handful of capital projects (vehicle purchases) that were identified as part of the multi-year service plan, but were not assigned to a project sponsor.
+The Wake Bus Plan capital program includes a handful of capital projects (vehicle purchases) that were identified as part of the multi-year service plan but were not assigned to a project sponsor.
 These investments reflect the purchase of ADA vehicles including eight expansion vehicles and 14 replacement vehicles.
 The purchase of these vehicles is estimated at \$2.5 million (assumes three vehicles per year).
+Vehicles assignments will vary based on ADA service policies, programs, and agreements.